verdict-project/verdict/docs/docs/tutorial/tpch.md

 ### Import Data

 Suppose your work directory is `/home/username/workspace` and the tpch1g data is stored in `/home/username/workspace/tpch1g`.
-Then use the following commands to load the data.
+Then, issue the following commands in the MySQL shell to load the data.

 ```sql
 LOAD DATA LOCAL INFILE '/home/username/workspace/tpch1g/region/region.tbl'     INTO TABLE region     FIELDS TERMINATED BY '|';